Is David Foster Wallace’s “Infinite Jest” Really, Like, Great?

 Is the video hilarious?
 Sexy?
 Horrifying?
 Mystical?
 No one knows, because one glimpse and you tumble into a black hole, forever sealed off from reality.
 Or is it that viewers see reality and can’t handle it?
 The video is “The Zahir”—except Borges makes his point in 10 pages.

-The video embodies all our addictions--religion, politics, money, violence, drugs, booze, food, sports, sex, love, art—and Wallace’s voluminous opus.
+The video embodies all our addictions--religion, politics, money, violence, drugs, booze, food, sports, sex, love, art—as well as Wallace’s voluminous opus.
 Wallace wants Infinite Jest to suck us in, so we forget about our silly humdrum lives.

 The problem is, Infinite Jest ain’t that entrancing.
 Yeah, I’m awed by the range of Wallace’s erudition and imagination, by the manic headlong rush of his, like, low-brow/hi-brow verbiage, by his fetishistic focus on the mundane, which makes you realize how weird everything is, how laden with meaning.